ECT – Electroconvulsive Therapy

 - Dr. Kuruvilla George, “Effective ECT,” Australian Doctor, 5 November 2014.

-THERAPISTS SEXUAL CONTACT WITH PATIENTS CAUSES HARM IN AUSTRALIA Any sexual contact with patients by treating psychiatrists, psychologists and therapists causes harm and should involve criminal sanctions.In countries, such as the United States, Germany, Israel and...
+Any sexual contact with patients by treating psychiatrists, psychologists and therapists causes harm and should involve criminal sanctions.In countries, such as the United States, Germany, Israel and Sweden, there are laws specifying it a criminal offence for...

 Australia already has a staggering 2,312 children aged 0-4 years old on a potentially dangerous psychiatric drug.
 Now there is a recommendation to screen 1.25 million 0-3-year-olds for “mental illness” and “emerging mental illness”.
 The numbers of infants...